kfrancis/ocr/README.md

 ## MAUI Setup and Usage

-For MAUI, to initialize make sure you use the MauiAppBuilder extension `AddOcr()` like so:
+For MAUI, to initialize make sure you use the MauiAppBuilder extension `UseOcr()` like so:

 ```csharp
 public static class MauiProgram